Rockdoor/systemverilog/README.md

 * A SystemVerilog(SV) parser
   * collecting information of ports, variables, tasks, functions, modules, packages, and classes
   * generating syntactical diagnosis (not contextual)
-* IntelliSense connection by a language server, which responds to
+* IntelliSense with a language server, which responds to
   * hover
   * completion
   * signatureHelp